Form 210 for non-residents in Spain.

 Non-tax residents in Spain who receive dividends from Spanish companies or interest from bank accounts, deposits, or Spanish public/private debt, must declare this income using Model 210.
 This income is generally subject to a withholding tax at source in Spain at the general rate of 19%.

 It is crucial to check if a Double Taxation Treaty (DTT) exists between Spain and the recipient's country of tax residence.
 Many DTTs establish maximum withholding rates in the country of source of the income (Spain in this case) that are lower than the general 19% rate (which can be 15%, 10%, 5%, or even 0% for certain interest or dividends under specific conditions).
 If a withholding tax was applied in Spain higher than that established in the DTT, the non-resident can request a refund of the excess withheld by filing Model 210 and attaching a tax residence certificate from their country of residence, which proves their right to apply the Treaty benefits.
-(Coming soon on our tax blog: Detailed guide on the application of DTTs).
+(On our tax blog: Detailed guide on the application of DTTs).

 How to File Model 210: A Practical Guide